-- 5. The project is contingent upon an approved Lot Merger of subject parcels with APNs 173-670-004 and 173-670-016. - 6.
-The building materials, elevations, and appearance of this project, as presented for issuance of a building permit, shall be the same as that approved by the Planning Commission.
-Any future additions, expansions, remodeling, etc., will be subject to review and approval of the Planning Division. - 7.
-All project details shall be in accordance with the restrictions and limitations of the City Zoning and Uniform Building Codes, as well as the City's Design Review Guidelines.

-8. The applicant has requested the following Growth Management Allotments:
+- 1. The building materials, elevations, and appearance of this project, as presented for issuance of a building permit, shall be the same as that approved by the Planning Commission.
+Any future additions, expansions, remodeling, etc., will be subject to review and approval of the Planning Division. - 2.
+All project details shall be in accordance with the restrictions and limitations of the City Zoning and Uniform Building Codes, as well as the City's Design Review Guidelines. - 3.
+The applicant has requested the following Growth Management Allotments: